Home » Garden » How to Plant Flowers in Window Boxes

 • Check the planting depth by adding your plants while still in their plastic nursery pots.
 You want the soil line to match up with about an inch down from the top of the container.
 If more soil is needed to get the right depth, add more.

-• Remove plants from plastic pots and fan out the roots before setting in the container.
+• Gently remove plants from plastic pots and fan out the roots before setting in the container.
 This encourages the roots to grow out into the potting soil.

 • Backfill with potting soil, tamping it down as you go to remove the air pockets.